amitpatel02-atl/Project-Abalone/README.md

     * Shell Weight (g): after being dried
   * 1 Integer
     * Rings: Note that Age of the Abalone in years = Rings + 1.5

+## Project Goal
+The goal of this project is to find the best ML and NN model to predict the number of Rings (directly related to age).
+This is a Supervised Learning ML challenge where Rings can be treated as a discrete (Classification) or continuous (Regression) problem.

+* Machine Learning Models Used
+  * Linear Regression Models
+    * scikit-learn LinearRegression
+    * scikit-learn Ridge
+    * scikit-learn LASSO
+    * scikit-learn ElasticNet
+  * Classification Models
+    * scikit-learn LogisticRegression
+    * scikit-learn KNN
+    * scikit-learn RandomForest
+    * scikit-learn SVM
+  * H2O AutoML

+* Neural Network Models Used
+  * Regression Models
+    * Simple
+    * Deep
+  * Classification Models
+    * Simple
+    * Deep